ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/06-abstract-data-types.md

 The set of operations offered by an abstract data type is known as its [application programming interface]{.term} (API).

 Using an ADT, we can distinguish between the logical behavior of a data type and its actual implementation in a concrete program.
+A classic example is the [list]{.term} abstract data type, which support the following set of operations:

+    interface List of T:
+        add(i: Int, x: T)   // Adds x at position i; where 0 ≤ i ≤ size.
+        get(i: Int) -> T    // Returns the element at position i; where 0 ≤ i < size.
+        set(i: Int, x: T)   // Replaces the value at position i with x; where 0 ≤ i < size. remove(i: Int)      // Removes the element at position i; where 0 ≤ i < size.

-A classic example is the [list]{.term} abstract data type, which can be implemented using either an array or a linked list.
+A list can be implemented using either an array or a linked list.
 Users of a list do not need to know which implementation is used in order to make use of its functionality.
 The actual implementations of an ADT rely on specific _data structures_ to realize the desired behavior of the operations -- for example, calculating the size of a list.